Skills-Building Workshop: Elections to UN Organs

-12 April 2017, New York, USA – The United Nations Institute for Training and Research (UNITAR) New York Office organized a “Skills-Building Workshop: Elections to UN Organs”.
-Over 50 delegates from Least Development Countries (LDCs), Middle Income Countries (MICs) as well as Developed Countries with the aim to enhace the understanding of election procedures and processes at various UN Organs.
-The training was particularly relevant for election officers who were able to acquire new skills and tools to identify opportunities for candidatures, learn from the composition of the principal UN organs and selected subsidiary organs as well as gain knowledge and insights from successful campaigning experiences.
+08 April 2016, New York, USA – The United Nations Institute for Training and Research (UNITAR) New York Office organized a “Skills-Building Workshop: Elections to UN Organs” on 8 April 2016.
+The workshop was attended by 20 delegates from Least Developed Countries (LDCs), Middle Income Countries (MICs) as well as Developed Countries with the aim to enhance the understanding of election procedures and processes at the various UN organs.
+The training was particularly relevant for election officers who were able to acquire new skills and tools to identify opportunities for candidatures, learn from the composition of the principal UN organs and selected subsidiary organs, as well as gain knowledge and insights from successful campaigning experiences.

-In the last session of the seminar, Ms. Christine Bailey representative from the Permanent Mission of Jamaica and Ms. Maria Jose del Aguila from Castillo, from the Permanent Mission of Guatemala shared their experiences on campaigning at the UN.
-Ms. Del Aguila spoke about the steps she successfully undertook when organizing a campaign, she described the essential points any election officer needs to consider in order to campaign and be successful for any particular elections from a small states perspective.
-Both delegates also displayed other materials other missions had used in the past while campaigning and encouraged all election officers to think outside the box.
+In the last session of the seminar, Ms. Melissa Jodeanne Johnson representative from the Permanent Mission of Jamaica and Ms. Maria Jose Aguila del Castillo from the Permanent Mission of Guatemala shared their experiences on campaigning at the UN.
+Both delegates spoke about the steps they successfully undertook when organizing a campaign, they described the essential pointsany election officer needs to consider in order to campaign and be successful for any particular elections from a small state perspectives.

 At the end of the day, participants received a certificate of participation.